 Multi-Party Computation as-a-Service

-However, MPC alone is not enough.
+However, MPC alone is not sufficient.
 To make it valuable for the blockchain ecosystem, it needs to be integrated with the inherent features of blockchain technology.
 By leveraging the transparency, consensus, and integrity provided by blockchain, MPC can be orchestrated without compromising privacy.
 Currently, only a few companies have successfully merged MPC with blockchain technology, offering the desired attributes of both ecosystems to users and service providers.

-Nevertheless, building an MPC solution from scratch requires time, effort, and resources.
-As a result, MPC-as-a-service has emerged as an innovative solution for enterprises and individuals seeking end-to-end privacy for their blockchain services.
+Nevertheless, building an MPC solution from scratch requires significant time, effort, and resources.
+As a result, MPC-as-a-Service has emerged as an innovative solution for enterprises and individuals seeking end-to-end privacy for their blockchain services.
 Similar to the software-as-a-service (SaaS) model, MPC-as-a-Service allows users to rent the services by paying a specific fee to the service provider.
 This model offers businesses and individuals the flexibility to scale their operations as needed, with various pay-as-you-use options.

 About the Author: